What is subjected to the Phytosanitary Inspection

 Imports of seed and plant propagating material

 Pursuant to the Law on Seed and Plant Propagating Material, the import of seeds and propagating material may be performed exclusively by subjects certified for such activities and recorded in the registry of importers of certain types of seed and propagating material at the Seed and Propagating Material Directorate.
 Only seed and propagating material of the agricultural plant varieties recorded in the national variety list may be imported.
 Import is performed exclusively through certified representatives for the appropriate type of seed and propagating material in the Republic of Macedonia.During import of seed and propagating material, importers are obliged to report each consignment to the phytosanitary inspector for inspection purposes.
 The phytosanitary inspection will establish whether the seed and propagating material belongs to a variety listed in the national variety list and whether it is in compliance with the other requirements laid down by law.
 In exceptional cases, the phytosanitary inspector may issue import certificate for seed and propagating material of agricultural plant varieties that has not been certified and recorded in the national variety list on the basis of special import permit issued by the Seed and Propagating Material Directorate prior the import of that material.
-The permit is issued at the importer's request and is only valid for seed or propagating material of agricultural plant varieties produced under official monitoring by the country of origin; material imported for propagation in the Republic of Macedonia intended for full export after the procedure; and material of a variety in ongoing procedure for examining and recording in the national variety list.
+The permit is issued at the importer's request and is only valid for seed or propagating material of agricultural plant varieties produced under official monitoring by the economy of origin; material imported for propagation in the Republic of Macedonia intended for full export after the procedure; and material of a variety in ongoing procedure for examining and recording in the national variety list.

 The Seed and Propagating Material Directorate conducts control and monitoring over the production, preparation for trade, labeling, trade, import and export of seeding material, propagating material for agricultural products and mycelium for fungi for food, as well as certification of seeding and propagating material.